 Cock fighting ➚ was once a very common sight in China as elsewhere in the world.
 Cockerels were also trained to herd ducks in olden days.

 A chicken 鸡 jī is given the character of a ‘bird’ in a ‘hand’ showing its long domestication, however the old form of jī 雞 used as the phonetic a combination of adult producing silk signifying a woman in another form of domestication.
 However calling a woman a hen is unwise as jī is a slang word for a prostitute.

 Crane 鹤 hè

 The graceful crane is a common emblem in paintings.
-The name 鹳 guàn is used for both storks and cranes and the same symbolism applies to both.
-Storks tend to live in wetlands while cranes prefer drier lands.
-The crane symbolizes longevity just like pine trees and stones and it also symbolizes wisdom.
+The name 鹳 guàn is used for the similar looking storks and the same symbolism applies.
+Storks tend to live in wetlands while cranes prefer drier areas.
+Like pine trees and stones, the crane symbolizes longevity as well as wisdom.
 It is fabled that when a crane reaches 600 years old it no longer needs to eat.
 It stands as a homophone for 合 hé ‘peace, harmony’.
-An embroidery of a crane formed part of the regalia of the top rank of Imperial officials.
-Guan can also mean 官 guān ‘official’ and 冠 guān ‘hat, first place’ so can symbolize the wish for promotion to a high official position.
-A crane may also be shown with a tortoise or a deer.
-There are said to be four types of crane: white, black, white and blue.
+An embroidered crane formed part of the regalia of the fourth Imperial grade of Imperial officials.
+‘Guan’ sounds the same as 官 guān ‘official’ and 冠 guān ‘hat, first place’ so can symbolize the wish for job promotion.
+A crane is often portrayed with a tortoise (longevity) or a deer (longevity and riches).
+A stork often accompanies the important folk deity the Queen Mother of the West.
+Traditionally there were said to be four types of crane: white, black, white and blue.